Kosovo national football team records and statistics

 The Kosovo national football team (Kombëtarja e futbollit të Kosovës; Фудбалска репрезентација Косова) represents Kosovo in men's international football.
 The team is controlled by the Football Federation of Kosovo, the governing body for football in Kosovo, and is under the jurisdiction of FIFA globally.
 Kosovo was admitted as a member of UEFA and FIFA in May 2016, allowing the team to participate in official international competitions.
 Prior to official recognition, Kosovan players were eligible to play for other national teams, most notably Albania national team.

 Kosovo played its first official match on 5 March 2014, a friendly against Haiti national team, before gaining FIFA membership.
 Since joining UEFA and FIFA, Kosovo has participated in qualification campaigns for the FIFA World Cup and the UEFA European Championship.
 The team has yet to qualify for a major tournament, but it has achieved notable results in friendly matches and UEFA Nations League competitions.

 The team's home matches are primarily held at the Fadil Vokrri Stadium in Pristina.
 Kosovo's kit is traditionally blue and white, and the squad has included players competing in top European leagues.
 The national team has become a symbol of national identity and pride, reflecting the development of football infrastructure and talent in Kosovo.

-Caps and goals are correct as of 18 November 2025, after the match against Switzerland.
+Caps and goals are correct as of 24 September 2026, after the match against Republic of Ireland.

 Kosovo also played its first recorded match in history on 29 November 1942, a friendly as part of the celebrations for the 30th Anniversary of the Independence of Albania against Tirana, (Note: The alternative name of the Albania national team that was used during this match.) which ended in a 2–0 away defeat.